fevot99/fevot99.github.io/_posts/2024-08-01-applied-data-science-project.md

 Business Objective
 The primary business objective is to predict listing prices accurately based on a limited but meaningful set of property, host, and location attributes.
 The model is intended to support:
-a) Competitive pricing strategies for hosts
+* Competitive pricing strategies for hosts
-b) Market benchmarking against similar listings
+*  Market benchmarking against similar listings
-c) Decision-making for new or underperforming properties
+*   Decision-making for new or underperforming properties

 Problem Statement
 Given historical listing data, how can we build a robust predictive model that: